Gerard Piqué: Manchester United

 Piqué made his debut for Manchester United in October 2004, as a centre-back, a 67th minute replacement for John O'Shea in a 3–0 League Cup victory at Crewe Alexandra.
 He made his full debut in January 2005 in a 0–0 FA Cup draw with Exeter City.
-Pique made his Premier League debut on 15 October 2005, again as a substitute for O'Shea, in a 3–1 win over Sunderland.
+Piqué made his Premier League debut on 15 October 2005, again as a substitute for O'Shea, in a 3–1 win over Sunderland.
 His first league start came on 29 March 2006 against West Ham United at Old Trafford, playing at right-back, as Gary Neville was unavailable due to injury.

 His performances, most notably in the reserve team, earned him a new contract, which he signed in February 2005, to run until the summer of 2009.
 On 4 August 2006, however, La Liga club Real Zaragoza secured Piqué on a season-long loan.
 The terms of the loan required Piqué to feature in at least 20 games for the Aragonese club, which he did, as he made 22 first team appearances in a successful spell, alongside Argentine Gabriel Milito, either as a centre-back or a defensive midfielder.

 On 5 May 2007, it was announced that Piqué would be staying at Old Trafford for the following season.
-Sir Alex Ferguson had intended to assess Piqué's form at La Romareda on 6 May, prior to a meeting where the two parties would discuss Piqué's future prospects with the club.
+Manager Alex Ferguson had intended to assess Piqué's form at La Romareda on 6 May, prior to a meeting where the two parties would discuss Piqué's future prospects with the club.
 However, Ferguson was unable to attend because of airline difficulties.

 Piqué's return to Old Trafford saw him make nine league appearances during the 2007–08 season.
 In his first start in the UEFA Champions League, a 4–0 home win against Dynamo Kyiv on 7 November 2007, Piqué scored the first of Manchester United's four goals in that match.
 In doing so, he became the 450th player to score at least one goal for the club.
-His second goal for the club also came in the Champions League, in an away match with Roma on 12 December 2007.
+His second goal for the club also came in the Champions League, in an away match against Roma on 12 December 2007.